-- 8.12 Herring catches in Divisions VIIb-c have recently increased sharply due to the development of an Irish fishery on overwintering herring in Galway Bay and one by Dutch vessels fishing in these Divisions in summer and autumn.
+- 8.11 The TAC for 1978 will depend on the TAC agreed for, and the catch taken in, 1977.
+If the TAC originally suggested (83 000 tons) is adhered to the TAC for 1978 will be 44 000 tons.
+If the figure of 48 000 tons, appropriate to the new estimate of stock size, is accepted the TAC in 1978 will be 53 000 tons.
+Both of these figures for 1978 are, to a considerable extent, dependent on the estimate of the strength of the 1974 year class for which the reliability is low.
+The Working Group would advocate TACs of: 1977 48 000 tons, 1978 53 000 tons as these results in higher spawning stock biomasses in both years and give slightly greater safety margins against overestimation of recruitment. - 8.12 Herring catches in Divisions VIIb-c have recently increased sharply due to the development of an Irish fishery on overwinteringherring in Galway Bay and by Dutch vessels fishing in that area in summer and autumn.
 The recorded catch in 1976 was over 19 000 tons.
-The data available, although incomplete, would suggest that the populations fished in Divisions VIIb-c and in the southern part of Division VIa are indistinguishable and should be treated as a single management unit.
-The catches taken in Divisions VIIb-c should accordingly be restricted to a level of 10 000 tons immediately and a fuller assessment made at the first opportunity. - 8.13 In the North Irish Sea (Division VIIa) preliminary catch figures indicate that the catches taken from the Manx and Mourne stocks decreased by about 3 000 tons and 260 tons respectively from the 1975 figures.
+The data available, although incomplete, would suggest that the populations fished in VIIb-c and in the southern part of VIa are indistinguishable and should be treated as a single management unit.
+The catches taken in VIIb-c should accordingly be restricted to a level of 10 000 tons immediately and a fuller assesment made at the first opportunity. - 8.13 In the North Irish Sea (Division VIIa) preliminary catch figures indicate that the catches taken from the Manx stock and Mourne stocks decreased by about 3 000 tons and 260 tons respectively from the 1975 figures.
 In the Mourne stock the recruitment level has declined steadily in recent years in conjunction with a decline in the size of the spawning stock.
 The current high exploitation levels combined with low recruitment have resulted in a reduction in stock from 22 700 tons at 1 January 1971 to 6 500 tons at 1 January 1977.
 If fishing mortality were to continue at the same level in 1977 as in recent years the predicted stock would be reduced to less than 6 000 tons, of which only 2 500 tons would be contributed by age groups whose abundance is known with any great confidence.

 On this basis it is recommended that fishing on this stock should be prohibited from 30 June 1977.
-This could be achieved by a a closure to herring fishing of waters within 12 miles of the east coasts of Northern Ireland and of the Republic of Ireland between 53°20'N and 54°40'N. On the assumptions of the recruitment discussed in paragraph 5.6.1 this would lead to a build up of the stock to 10 500 tons at 1 January 1978.
-The position will be reviewed early in 1978, to see if this recovery has been achieved, and in the light of the result future management requirements will be recommended.
+This could be achieved by a closure for herring fishing in waters within 12 miles of the east coasts of Northern Ireland and of the Republic of Ireland between 53°20'N and 54°40'N. On the assumptions of the recruitment discussed in paragraph 5.6.1 this would lead to a build up of the stock to 10 500 tons at 1 January 1978.
+The position will be reviewed early in 1978, to see if this recovery has been achieved, and in the lights of the results future management requirements will be recommended.